Are you a mom thinking about starting your own business to bring in some extra income or replace your current job?

 Business idea #1: Bookkeeping

-At its simplest, bookkeeping involves keeping track of financial transactions for a business.
+What they do: At its simplest, bookkeeping involves keeping track of financial transactions for a business.
 The work can involve recording financial details, updating various financial statements, and reading over financial documents for accuracy.

 If you like working with numbers and want the freedom to work from home, then freelance bookkeeping could be an excellent business idea for you.
-According to ZipRecruiter, freelance bookkeepers earn an average of $55,094 per year in the US, or roughly $26 per hour.
-While that's respectable pay, experienced bookkeepers with a mature client base can earn even more: Up to $100,000 per year or more.

 All it takes to be a freelance bookkeeper is a computer, internet connection, bookkeeping software, and the skills to get the job done.
 With the right training, it’s possible to kick off your career in a matter of weeks.

-Bookkeeper Launch, an online course launched by Ben Robinson, a certified public accountant, and our recommended bookkeeper training program, takes just 90 days to complete and teaches you everything you need to know about starting your own bookkeeping business, and earn into the six-figures.
+Bookkeeper Launch — an online course launched by Ben Robinson, a certified public accountant, and our recommended bookkeeper training program — takes just 90 days to complete and teaches you everything you need to know about starting your own bookkeeping business, and earn into the six-figures.